catpolk/Catherine-Polk-Code_Quiz/README.md

 * Catherine-Polk-Code-Quiz

-- My motivation was to create an interactive timed quiz that keeps the score and subtracts time from the timer when a user clicks on incorrect answer.
+-My motivation was to create an interactive timed quiz that keeps the score and subtracts time from the timer when a user clicks on incorrect answer.

 -I built this project to demonstrate my Java Script, HTML, and CSS skills.